 TBI can create difficulties at school that might not have been present before the injury.
 For instance, a student may experience fatigue and struggle with the ability to use a computer or concentrate for an extended period of time.
 The list above includes possible areas affected by TBI, but as with all disabilities, each person differs depending on the severity of the injury.

 It’s important to remember that a student with a TBI may require an IEP or Section 504 plan in order to access an appropriate education.
-The request for evaluation should be made in writing explaining how the TBI affects the child as part of the child find process.
+The request for evaluation should be made in writing, explaining how the TBI affects the child as part of the Child Find process.

 (Information adapted from the Center for Parent Information and Resources)